raheekhandigitalai/CT-Check-Devices-WiFi-State-Periodically/README.md

 cloud_url=https://uscloud.experitest.com # replace with your Cloud URL
 ```

-The way this is achieved is by doing the following steps:
+### Flow

+This is the flow of the script and what it does when triggered:

 - Get list of all devices from a SeeTest Cloud
 - Get state of devices
-  - If device is offline - Write a .txt file in root project folder
+  - If device is offline - Write it into a .txt file in root project folder
-  - If device is in use - Write a .txt file in root project folder
+  - If device is in use - Write it into a .txt file in root project folder
-  - If device is in error - Write a .txt file in root project folder
+  - If device is in error - Write it into a .txt file in root project folder
-  - If device is online - Run HTTP Request to ping against a website and write a .txt file in root project folder
+  - If device is online - Run HTTP Request to ping against a website and write it into a .txt file in root project folder
     - If Ping is successful, all good
     - if Ping is not successful, parse the error message
       - If the error message contains "No Internet", add relevant tag to device
-  - If device is in any other state - Write a .txt file in root project folder
+  - If device is in any other state - Write it into a .txt file in root project folder

 ### How to set up environment